Stretch & Flexibility Instruction

 What happens during a stretch session?

 Each one-on-one session will begin with a discussion regarding your goals.
 This is followed by an evaluation to determine a customized stretch routine, a warm-up (we recommend an infrared session), a demonstration, and instruction/guidance performing properly executed stretches.
-You will also be provided with easy-to-follow illustrations for home use.
-A follow-up session will be scheduled approximately a week after your first session to assess your progress.
+You will also be provided with easy-to-follow illustrations for home use and a habit tracking calendar.
+Three follow-up 30 minute stretch sessions will be scheduled weekly after your first session.

 What is a Functional Movement Systems (FMS) screen assessment?

 FMS allows us to analyze and review movement behavior, track progress, and identify additional effective stabilizing exercises to be supplemented into your current routine.

 What should I wear during a stretch session?

 Clothing that tallows for easy stretching including: loose pants, gym shorts, sweats, t-shirts, athletic shoes, and socks.